 Wash your hands and your child's hands frequently.

-Immunize your child.
-While immunizations do not prevent ear infections directly, they can prevent illnesses like the flu that often lead to ear infections.
+Vaccinate your child.
+While immunizations do not prevent ear infections directly, they can prevent illnesses, such as the flu, that often lead to ear infections.

 Discontinue use of a pacifier.
 Babies who use pacifiers after 12 months are more likely to develop ear infections.